Cooking banana: Fried

 Pisang goreng ("fried banana" in Indonesian and Malay) is a plantain snack deep-fried in coconut oil.
 Pisang goreng can be coated in batter flour or fried without batter.
 It is a snack food mostly found in Indonesia, Malaysia, Singapore and Brunei.

 Ethakka appam, pazham (banana) boli or pazham pori are terms used for fried plantain in the state of Kerala, India.
 The plantain is usually dipped in sweetened rice and white flour batter and then fried in coconut or vegetable oil, similar to pisang goreng.
 It is also known as bajji in Southern Indian states, where it is typically served as a savory fast food.

+Aritikaya kura, or vepudu are terms used for deep fried or cooked plantain dish in the state of Andhra Pradesh, India.
+Plantain is known as Raw Banana or Aritikaya in this part of southern India.
+It is usually served with steamed white rice and maybe accompanied with plain curd or yogurt.
+It is usually a favourite dish to be served in weddings and other occasions.

 In the Philippines, fried bananas are also served with arroz a la cubana and is frequently characterized as one of its defining ingredients.

 Plantains are used in the Ivory Coast dish aloco as the main ingredient.
 Fried plantains are covered in an onion-tomato sauce, often with a grilled fish between the plantains and sauce.

 Boli or bole is the term used for roasted plantain in Nigeria.
 The plantain is usually grilled and served with roasted fish, ground peanuts and a hot palm oil sauce.
 It is a dish native to the Yoruba people of Western Nigeria.
 It is popular among the working class as an inexpensive midday meal.